Talkamatic/dialogue-domain-descriptions/docs/tutorial.md

 </domain>
 ```

 We get the top goal for free.
-Remember its grammar entry `main menu`.
 This is the only goal on TDM's agenda at startup.
 It will make TDM ask us which goal we want to achieve.
 Remember the corresponding default interaction test.

 ```diff
 --- main menu
 S> What would you like to do?
 ```

-Anyway, let's add a new goal and plan, corresponding to our `call` action and `selected_contact` predicate.
+Anyway, let's add a new goal and plan, corresponding to our `call` action.
 Extend the domain.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>